0cwa/ZuhausProto/project-plan.md

             [BE] Develop a scoring/compatibility algorithm for interpersonal factors (Cleanliness, Quiet, Guests, Alone Time, Sleep/Wake).
 Define thresholds for a "good match."
             [BE] Develop logic to form potential roommate groups:
                 Consider maximum group size (user's max_other_roommates + 1, up to 5 people total).
                 Ensure all members in a potential group have compatible apartment characteristic preferences (sq_meters, windows, bedrooms, bathrooms, amenities).
-This means finding common overlapping ranges or exact matches for checkboxes.
                 Ensure interpersonal factor compatibility within the group.
         [BE] Bidding & Auction Logic:
             [BE] Load apartment_data.csv (current state with Tenants).